- Discover CSUB

 How Will CSUB’s MSN/FNP Program Help Our Community?

 Nurse practitioners play a critical role in the delivery of primary healthcare services.
-The Robert Wood Foundation’s Health Policy Workforce has concluded that access to primary care is in jeopardy:
+The Robert Wood Johnson Foundation’s Health Policy Workforce has concluded that access to primary care is in jeopardy:

 - The U.S. population and healthcare workforce are aging, setting the stage for shortages and a sweeping loss of experience in all health fields.